Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Are Dog Tongues Antiseptic?

-Dog tongues are not antiseptic, and it’s a myth that they are, although they have certain antibacterial properties.
-As mentioned above, dog tongues have bacteria and other pathogens that do no harm when in the mouth but can cause serious infection if introduced to open wounds.
+Dog tongues are not antiseptic, and it's a myth that they are, although dog saliva does contain limited antibacterial properties.
+As mentioned above, dog mouths have many bacteria that are part of normal oral flora and other pathogens that do no harm when contained in the mouth, but can cause infection if introduced to open wounds.

 divider dog paws 4 oct 2024